hardaker/hamcall/README.md

 ## Loading the database

-Grab the weekly database snapshots from the [FCC Database] webpage, and unzip it into a DIRECTORY.
-Then load the data:
+Grab the weekly amateur license database snapshots (not the application snapshot) from the [FCC Database] webpage, and unzip it into a DIRECTORY.
+Then load the data from that directory:

-    $ hamcall -L DIRECTORY
+    $ Hamcall -L DIRECTORY

 ## Searching the database